 Wheat — as well as other cereal grains including barley, rye, spelt and kamut — contains a protein known as gluten.
-In celiac disease, which affects about 1 in 100 people in America, the body perceives this protein as an invader, touching off an autoimmune response that can damage the small intestine, impair the absorption of nutrients and lead to gastrointestinal distress, anemia, premature bone loss and increased cancer risk.
+Celiac disease affects about 1 in 100 people in America.
+The body perceives this gluten as an invader, touching off an autoimmune response that can damage the small intestine, impair the absorption of nutrients and lead to gastrointestinal distress, anemia, premature bone loss and increased cancer risk.
 Though drug therapies are being studied, currently the only known cure for celiac disease is complete avoidance of gluten.
 This is harder than one might think, as gluten is ubiquitous not only in the usual suspects like baked goods, but also in packaged foods like soup mixes, ice creams, salad dressings, deli meats and even medications and cosmetics.

 Celiac Disease is on the Rise

 Once thought to be exceedingly rare, new research shows that celiac disease is on the rise.
 It is four times more common today than it was in the 1950s.
-Celiac was previously thought to affect 1 in 3000 individuals; the latest studies show it’s closer to 1 in 100.
+Celiac, previously thought to affect 1 in 3000 individuals, actually affects closer to 1 in 100.
 This increase may be due to changes in the way wheat is grown and processed or simply the high prevalence of the grain in our diets.
 In recent years, as awareness of celiac disease has increased, so too has the availability of gluten-free products from pastas to cake mixes.
 According to the market-research group Packaged Facts, sales of gluten-free products have grown an average of more than 34 percent according to the last report in 2016.

 Gluten-Free is Here to Stay

 However, demand for these products is not limited to celiac patients.
 On the heels of the low-carb craze including Paleo and Ketogenic diets, “gluten-free” has cemented its staying power as more than a dietary fad among health-focused restrictive diets.
 Even though they may not meet the clinical diagnostic criteria for celiac disease, many Americans are finding that they feel better — and slimmer — by avoiding gluten.
-Others are convinced that a gluten-free diet can combat everything from autism to chronic fatigue, multiple sclerosis, ADD, arthritis, migraine, schizophrenia, and fertility problems.
+Convinced that gluten-free diets can combat everything, many believe they can help with chronic fatigue, multiple sclerosis, ADD, arthritis, migraine, schizophrenia, and fertility problems.